 Professional Program.
 Students admitted to the professional program should select the necessary upper-division business courses to complete the major by consulting their departmental advising guide, with an academic advisor, or with a faculty advisor.
-Professional program students must complete BUS 301, COB 301, and SCM 300 during their first semester in the professional program.
-Accountancy and Management students substitute ENG 301 for BUS 301.
+Professional program students must complete COB 301, ENG 301, and SCM 300 during their first semester in the professional program.